 Generally, you derive the value of a Dow Futures contract by multiplying the size of the DJIA by 10.
-If the DJIA is trading at 10,000, the contract is worth $100,000.
-There are also contracts available where the multiplier is five or 25, which would also impact the potential payout or loss.
+If the DJIA is trading at 25,000, the contract is worth $250,000.
+There are also contracts available where the multiplier is 5 or 25.
+In turn this would also impact the potential payout or loss.

 When two parties agree to a Dow Futures contract, one party is betting that the value of the DJIA will go up while the other is betting that it will go down.
-On the final settlement date, whoever is wrong must pay the other party based on the value of the Dow.
+On the final settlement date, whoever is wrong must pay the other party in accordance with the value of the Dow.
 The person selling the future makes money if the index goes down, while the person buying the future makes money if it goes up.

-When you buy a single stock, you are essentially placing a bet that you think that stock will go up in value, thus allowing you to sell it for a higher price than you bought it.
+When you buy a single stock, you are essentially placing a bet that you think that stock will go up in value, thus allowing you to sell it for a higher price than before.
 Or, if you take the short position on a stock, you are betting the price will go down, allowing you to buy it for a lower price than you sold it.

-If you think the whole market is about to fluctuate — particularly if you think the market event will be big enough to drive up or down the price of all or almost all of the biggest companies on the market — then buying or selling a Dow Future lets you bet on the entire market.
-This gives you the potential to make way more money than if you simply bought shares in individual stocks.
+If you think the whole market is headed in one direction — or if you think some market event will be big enough to drive up or down the price of almost all of the biggest companies on the market — then buying or selling a Dow Future lets you bet on the entire market.
+This gives you the potential to make a lot of money if the market craters or soars.

 Of course, if you are wrong, the opposite is true as well.
-You have the potential to lose a lot more money than if you simply bought shares in individual companies.
-Also, you have a legal obligation to pay out if you lose.
-This is not true for stock purchases.
-You can’t just wait and see if your prediction ends up coming true as you could if you bought shares of a company or even took a short position.
+You have the potential to lose a lot of money if the market craters or soars.
+Also, you have a legal obligation to take your losses.
+This is not true for regular stock purchases – or an options contract either.
+If a stock drops, you’re under no obligation to sell your position.
+You can hold it to see if you break even or net a gain.

-Dow Futures can certainly be a useful tool in the arsenal of an investor, but they are probably best reserved for veterans of the stock market.
+Dow Futures can be a useful tool in the arsenal of an investor, but they are best reserved for veterans.
 People who have studied the market and understand what causes fluctuations are the most likely to have a good grasp on what the DJIA will do in the months ahead.
 Thus, they are the most likely to make an accurate prediction about what the Dow will look like on the final settlement date.
-Dow Futures probably aren’t the best choice for newer investors.
+Dow Futures probably aren’t the best choice for new investors.

 Similarly, this is likely a tactic best used by investors who can swallow a potentially big loss.
 Whoever loses the contract must pay out.
 Depending on the change in value of the DJIA and the multiplier, the payout could be steep.
 If you don’t have a high risk tolerance when it comes to investing, less risky investments may make more sense.

-Dow Futures are an investment strategy in which two parties bet on where the Dow Jones Industrial Average will be trading on a certain date, known as the final settlement date.
+Dow Futures are an investment strategy in which two parties take opposite positions on where the Dow Jones Industrial Average will be trading on a certain date.
+This is known as the final settlement date.
 The contract is legally binding and whomever is wrong must pay the other party.
 You can calculate the amount owed by multiplying the amount of the increase or decrease in the DJIA by a predetermined multiplier, generally 10.